Practice Packets Designed to Help You Succeed

 JOURNALISM PRACTICE PACKET AUTHORS

-Susan Duncan, MJE, is a retired journalism teacher who currently works for a community newspaper where she does a little bit of whatever needs to be done.
+Susan Duncan, MJE, is a retired journalism teacher who currently does freelance writing and design.
 Duncan began writing for her hometown newspaper as soon as she graduated high school and has been writing ever since.
 She advised 29 yearbooks and 15 years of newspapers, both in print and online.
-She was the convention director for the Texas Association of Journalism Educators and was recognized with their Texas Treasure award in 2019.
-She is a past president of TAJE and winner of the Edith Fox King Award and the UIL Sponsor Excellence Award.
+She is a past president of the Texas Association of Journalism Educators, who recognized her with their Texas Treasure award in 2019.
+She is also a UIL Edith Fox King Award recipient and a UIL Sponsor Excellence Award recipient.

 Professional journalist and former High School journalism teacher Suzanne Bardwell and her husband Jim own Bardwell INK, LLC which produces three community newspapers.
 Bardwell's former students consistently qualified and excelled in state UIL/ILPC competition.
 Her High School yearbook program received ILPC's Lone Star award for over a decade of excellence.
 She has taught workshops for ILPC, CSPA, NSPA, Balfour and Herff-Jones publishing.
 Bardwell received ILPC's Max R. Haddick Journalism Teacher of the Year for Texas, the Edith Fox King award and Texas Exes Excellence in Teaching award.
 She currently serves on the Texas Press Association's Legislative Action Committee and as scholarship chair for the North & East Texas Press Association.